SnehaJain09/Advanced-Linear-Regression---Assignment/README.md

 # Project Name
-Creating a model the price of houses with the available independent variables
+ Model the price of houses with the available independent variables

 ## Table of Contents
 ## General Information :